Georgiy Gongadze: Arrest and trial of three former policemen and death of Kravchenko

 On 1 March 2005, President Viktor Yushchenko announced that the journalist's suspected killers had been arrested.
 Prosecutor-General Svyatoslav Piskun announced the following day that the case had been solved, telling Ukrainian television that Gongadze had been strangled by employees of the Interior Ministry.
 Two of the alleged killers were said to be senior policemen working for the Interior Ministry's Criminal Investigations Directorate (CID).
 Former Interior Minister Yuriy Kravchenko, one of those recorded with Leonid Kuchma in the Cassette Scandal, was also said to be under investigation.
 The two police colonels accused of the killing have been detained and a third senior policeman, identified as CID commander Oleksiy Pukach, was being sought on an international arrest warrant.

 On 4 March, Kravchenko was found dead in a dacha in the elite residential area of Koncha-Zaspa, outside Kyiv.
 He had died from apparently self-inflicted gunshot wounds, though some speculated that he might have been assassinated to prevent him from testifying as a witness.
 Hryhory Omelchenko, who chaired the parliamentary committee that investigated the Gongadze case, told the New York Times that Kravchenko had ordered Pukach to abduct Gongadze on President Kuchma's orders.
 Kuchma himself has denied this allegation but has since been interviewed by investigators.
 Kravchenko left an alleged suicide note: "My dear ones, I am not guilty of anything.
 Forgive me, for I became a victim of the political intrigues of President Kuchma and his entourage.
-I am leaving you with a clear conscious, farewell."
+I am leaving you with a clear conscience, farewell."